CodeHipster/java-carpool/src/main/java/thijs/oostdam/carpool/authentication/README.md

 As the saying goes: when it comes to security don't roll your own.
 The implementation is safe enough for a showcasing app, but don't use it for something that is dear to you :-) (find a proper JWT implementation)

+all functionality
+- register with email and password
+    - which gives acces, but user should not be able to participate
+    - sends an email to user with a key to verify his email
+- verify key from email
+    - enables user to participate
+- reset password
+    changes password to a random value which is send to the user
+- change password
+    will change the password to the provided value
+- login
+    user can login with email and password